-In order for us to complete our anticipated cash-budget, the company will require further capital resources.
+Our anticipated expenditures will be funded by our cash on hand and other capital resources.
 Historically, we and other similar exploration and development public companies have accessed capital through equity financing arrangements or by the sale of royalties on its mineral properties.
 If, however we are unable to obtain additional capital or financing, our exploration and development activities will be significantly adversely affected.